 Henderson High Income's (HHI's) dividend income proved relatively resilient in the face of COVID-19.
-Its manager says that it will likely dip into its revenue reserves to maintain its dividend this year and perhaps next, but having avoided the worst of the crisis, HHI manager David Smith sees little danger of these being exhausted.
+It will likely dip into its revenue reserves to maintain its dividend this year and perhaps next, but having avoided the worst of the crisis, HHI manager David Smith sees little danger of these being exhausted.

 HHI is trading on a yield close to 7%.
-The manager believes that this could prove an attractive entry point.
+This could prove an attractive entry point.
 On previous occasions where the trust has traded at similar yield levels, it has delivered high returns subsequently.
 In that regard, it helps that the UK market is entering what could be a global synchronised economic recovery on a much lower valuation than other developed market peers.
-The manager suggests that more clarity on Brexit could be the final hurdle to clear for a turning point in the UK market's fortunes.
+More clarity on Brexit could be the final hurdle to clear for a turning point in its fortunes.